nmattei/cmps3160/syllabus.md

 **A complete version of the assignment can be found at the [Final Tutorial Page](/_projects/FinalTutorial.md).**

 ### Additional Work for Graduate Students
+Graduate students who enroll in this course will be required to complete their final project/tutorial as an individual.

-Graduate students who enroll in this course will be required to produce an additional written project which investigates a dataset from their primary field of study.
-The report will discuss this dataset and propose an analysis using an advanced technique from Data Science to be decided in conjunction with the instructor.
+~~Graduate students who enroll in this course will be required to produce an additional written project which investigates a dataset from their primary field of study.
+The report will discuss this dataset and propose an analysis using an advanced technique from Data Science to be decided in conjunction with the instructor.~~

 ## Policies Related to Turning in Work